SUSE/scf/hcp/cloudstrap.md

     If that happens it is necessary to manually delete the instances of the cluster, and possibly the VPC itself before invoking the tool again.

+    Jan and I have different experiences here.
+Quoting Jan:

+    ```
+	It will fail the first time, but re-running it after 3-5min normally
+	finishes the job.
+It will often display some final message including
+	Aws::EmptyStructure.
+That also seems to indicate success. :) Running
+	it again will then no longer find the VPC, confirming that it is gone.
+    ```

+    My experience is that I delete the ELBs, then run `cloudstrap-teardown` multiple times (3-6), waiting 5 minutes before each iteration.
+At the end it always claims that `The vpc
+    <NAME> has dependencies and cannot be deleted.`

+    After that I go and delete the instances manually, and then the VPC manually.

 * After `cloudstrap-teardown` was run successfully delete either the entire cluster directory, or just the `.ssh` and `.cache`